-Telehealth Midwifery and Nursing is the practice of midwifery and nursing from a distance, using information and telecommunication technology.
+Telehealth Nursing and Midwifery is the practice of nursing and midwifery from a distance, using information and telecommunication technology.
 The information and telecommunication technology employed may include, but is not limited to: telephone, computer, video transmission, direct connection to instrumentation and image transmission (TeleSAG December 2012).